jwelmac/php-sdk-fcm/README.md

 # PHP Firebase Cloud Messaging Helper

-Quickly and easily send a push notification using Firebase to a client using cordova-plugin-fcm on a mobile device from your PHP backend.
+Quickly and easily send a push notification using Firebase to a client using cordova-plugin-fcm from your PHP backend.

 ## Methods